Cardiology and Oncology team up!

 When a patient is undergoing treatment for cancer, defeating the disease is the primary objective.
 But doctors now recognize that observing and treating the cardio toxic effects of that treatment can be just as important.

 If you have been diagnosed with cancer, it is important to know that heart problems can arise from chemotherapy, radiation and hormone cancer treatments.
 Patients who have heart or vascular conditions at the time they are diagnosed with cancer are especially vulnerable to the cardiovascular effects of cancer treatments.

 Patients with breast cancer often need cardio-oncology services because of the type of chemotherapy needed to eradicate the cancer.
 For some new breast cancer drugs, up to 10 percent of patients have some form of heart failure, but the earlier heart issues are caught, the sooner they can be addressed.

-“Some chemotherapy drugs can cause side effects on the heart, and those side effects need to be monitored while patients are receiving those drugs,” said Mark A. O’Rourke, MD, medical director at the GHS Center for Integrative Oncology and Survivorship.
+“Some chemotherapy drugs can cause side effects on the heart, and those side effects need to be monitored while patients are receiving those drugs,” said Mark A. O’Rourke, MD, medical director at the Prisma Health Center for Integrative Oncology and Survivorship.
 “After people have completed chemotherapy, sometimes issues related to heart function develop.”

 “We’re identifying high-risk medications and performing echocardiograms to make sure patients are staying out of trouble,” Jeff A. Dendy, MD said.
 “We want them to stay on the drugs as long as possible to beat the cancer, but we also can give them medications that help the heart pump more efficiently.”